This is a critical examination of the Emergency Steelhead Fishing Closures in Lower Deschutes River, but not a condemnation of it.

 Sports fishermen and professional fishing guides are the scapegoats!
 Why?
 Because we know something has to be done and will shoulder the responsibility, while other more impactful users in the Columbia River watershed will fight to keep the status quo.
 It appears that regulators will not cure the real reasons for this decline in the fishery.
 They will make us carry the burden, while reducing our incomes.
 Think about how much easier the lives of these other users would be if wild steelhead and their human advocates didn't exist.
 Maybe the real plan is to get rid of us.

-Emergency fishing closures in Deschutes, other mid-Columbia tributaries begin Sept.
-1 due to low steelhead returns
+September 28, 2021 - Emergency fishing closures in Deschutes, other mid-Columbia tributaries extended through the end of 2021 due to low steelhead returns

 SALEM, Ore.—In response to extremely low returns to date of Columbia Basin upriver summer steelhead, ODFW is adopting additional emergency rules to increase protections for wild summer steelhead in certain Oregon Columbia River tributaries.